ICTPLSys/Orthrus/README.md

 ## Error Coverage Analysis

-Please refer to branch [fault injection (fj)](https://github.com/Orthrus-SOSP25/Orthrus-AE/tree/fj) for more information.
+Please refer to the FaultInjection Repo for more details.